 Protein is what rebuilds and repairs your muscles after a tough workout or game, but it also primes the pump to make sure the right amino acids are available to your muscles during the workout.
 For this reason, protein – like carbs – is needed both before and after your workout.

-As you probably know, protein is necessary for muscle growth and repair post-workout.
-It is also used to make red blood cells, which move oxygen to muscles, and white blood cells, which help fight infections.
+Protein is also used to make red blood cells, which move oxygen to muscles, and white blood cells, which help fight infections.
 Your body also uses protein to make hormones and enzymes.

 Protein is very important to our bodies, but try to avoid unhealthy sources of protein such as cheeseburgers, fried chicken, or bacon.
 Rather, aim for lean proteins such as: grilled lean meats including chicken or turkey; soy products such as tofu; fish; or beans.